0xreid/recipes/food/TofuMushroomStroganoff-Vegan.md

-#Vegan Tofu and Mushroom Stroganoff
+# Vegan Tofu and Mushroom Stroganoff

 Serves 4

-##Ingredients
+## Ingredients
-225g fusilli
+* 225g fusilli
-¾ cup cashews, soaked for at least 2 hours
+* 3/4 cup cashews, soaked for at least 2 hours
-1½ cups vegetable or mushroom broth
+* 1 1/2 cups vegetable or mushroom broth
-For the tofu
+* For the tofu
-396g extra–firm tofu, sliced into thin strips
+* 396g extra–firm tofu, sliced into thin strips
-1 tbsp olive oil
+* 1 tbsp olive oil
-Pinch of salt
+* Pinch of salt

-For the sauce
+For the sauce:
-1 tbsp olive oil
+* 1 tbsp olive oil
-1 medium yellow onion, quartered and thinly sliced
+* 1 medium yellow onion, quartered and thinly sliced
-½ tsp salt, plus a pinch
+* 1/2 tsp salt, plus a pinch
-4 cloves garlic, minced
+* 4 cloves garlic, minced
-225g cremini mushrooms, thinly sliced
+* 225g cremini mushrooms, thinly sliced
-1 tsp dried thyme
+* 1 tsp dried thyme
-½ cup dry white wine
+* 1/2 cup dry white wine
-2 tbsp tomato paste
+* 2 tbsp tomato paste
-Chopped fresh flatleaf parsley, for garnish (optional)
+* Chopped fresh flatleaf parsley, for garnish (optional)

-##Directions
+## Directions
 To get the strips of tofu for this recipe, slice tofu in half through the equator, like a clam.
 Then slice each half into 0.5cm-thick strips.
 You should end up with slices that are about 8cm long by 2.5cm wide.

 Bring a large pot of salted water to a boil for the pasta.
 When it's boiling, cook the pasta according to the package directions.
 Drain and set aside.